 Jane Monaco, DrPH

-Under her leadership as Director of Undergraduate studies, the BSPH Biostatistics program has more than doubled in size while continuing to attract some of the most talented undergraduates in the University.
-Recognized in 2015 with a “Class of 1996 Excellence in Advising Award,” Dr. Monaco has mentored and advised hundreds of students.
+Under her leadership as Director of Undergraduate studies, the BSPH Biostatistics program has increased in size more than fourfold while continuing to attract some of the most talented undergraduates in the University.
+She is currently serving as Assistant Dean for Undergraduate Majors at Gillings SPH.

 Her previous experiences working in the Departments of Epidemiology at the American Cancer Society and Bowman Gray Medical School have provided her with a real-world perspective in the classroom setting.